-- 15.14 (a) There will be an interval of not less than fifteen and one-half (15 1⁄2) hours off between scheduled shifts unless the employee specifically requests otherwise, provided that this would not apply to extended tours or daylight savings changeover. - (b) Full-time employees will not be scheduled to rotate over more than two different shifts during a week. - 15.15 (a) Employees presently employed on permanent shifts will not be rotated without their consent except for the purposes of instructions, emergencies or when regular employees on other shifts are not available. - (b) Employees hired after November 28, 1985 may be required to rotate over three (3) shifts, as necessary.
-An employee requesting specific shifts on a permanent basis may be granted such requests when possible. - 15.16 Requests for specific days off shall be submitted in writing to the Director of Resident Care two (2) weeks prior to the posting of the schedule.
-Approval for such requests will be at the discretion of the Director of Resident Care and will not be unreasonably denied. - 15.17 The night shift shall be the first shift of the day. - 15.18 (a) Work schedules to be posted at least four (4) weeks in advance to cover a four (4) week period. - (b) The Bargaining Unit President will be provided with a copy of the original posted work schedule.
+- 15.14 (a) There will be an interval of not less than fifteen and one-half (151⁄2) hours off between scheduled shifts unless the employee specifically requests otherwise, provided that this would not apply to extended tours or daylight savings changeover. - (b) Full-time employees will not be scheduled to rotate over more than two different shifts during a week. - 15.15 (a) Employees may be required to rotate over three (3) shifts, as necessary.
+An employee requesting specific shifts on a permanent basis may be granted such request when possible.